oracle/docker-images/OracleDatabase/SingleInstance/README.md

 The character set for the database is set during creating of the database.
 11gR2 Express Edition supports only UTF-8.
 You can set the character set for the Standard Edition 2 and Enterprise Edition during the first run of your container and may keep separate folders containing different tablespaces with different character sets.

+#### Including the backup module RPM during image build

+Oracle Database 19.3.0 and 23.26.0 images can optionally install a backup module RPM during the image build.
+This is useful when the image must already contain the module required by backup or restore workflows.

+The `bck2cloud` RPM can be downloaded from [bck2cloud - Backup to Cloud Automation Utility (KB153172)](https://support.oracle.com/).
+After downloading the RPM, stage it either on a local file system path under the selected version directory or on a web server.
+The image build can then install the RPM from the staged file or download it from the staged URL.

+The backup module is not installed by default.
+To include it, pass exactly one of the following build arguments through the `-o` option of `buildContainerImage.sh`:

+* `BACKUP_MODULE_URL`: Download the RPM from a web URL during the image build.
+This can be an unauthenticated URL or an authenticated URL used with build secrets.
+* `BACKUP_MODULE_LOCAL_FILE`: Copy the RPM from a local file staged under the selected version directory.

+The optional local file and URL credentials are supplied to the build without being stored in image layers.

+Use one of the following options.

+Option 1: Download from an authenticated URL by passing the URL, username and token.
+The username and token are passed as build secrets and are not stored in the image layers:

+    export BACKUP_MODULE_USER='<username>'
+    export BACKUP_MODULE_TOKEN='<token>'
+    ./buildContainerImage.sh \
+      -v 23.26.0 \
+      -e \
+      -t oracle/database:23.26.0-ee \
+      -o '--build-arg BACKUP_MODULE_URL=<backup-module-rpm-url> --secret id=backup_module_user,env=BACKUP_MODULE_USER --secret id=backup_module_token,env=BACKUP_MODULE_TOKEN'

+Option 2: Download from a web URL that does not require authentication:

+    ./buildContainerImage.sh \
+      -v 19.3.0 \
+      -e \
+      -t oracle/database:19.3.0-ee \
+      -o '--build-arg BACKUP_MODULE_URL=<backup-module-rpm-url>'

+Option 3: Install from a local file system location.
+Place the RPM under the selected version directory and pass its relative path using `BACKUP_MODULE_LOCAL_FILE`.
+For example, if the RPM is stored as `dockerfiles/23.26.0/backup-modules/bck2cloud.rpm`:

+    ./buildContainerImage.sh \
+      -v 23.26.0 \
+      -e \
+      -t oracle/database:23.26.0-ee \
+      -o '--build-arg BACKUP_MODULE_LOCAL_FILE=backup-modules/bck2cloud.rpm'

+The local file path must be relative to the selected version directory, because the build script changes into that directory before invoking the container build.
+Absolute paths and parent-directory paths are rejected.

 #### Building patched container images

 **NOTE**: This section is intended for container images 19c or higher which has patching extension support.
 By default, SLIMMING is **true** to remove some components from the image with the intention of making the image slimmer.
 These removed components cause problems while patching after building patching extension.